Double Star Calculator - Technical Documentation

 This formulation applies to:

-3D Velocity Difference
+Relative Velocity (3D) Difference

 The magnitude of the vectorial difference between the stars' 3D velocity vectors.
 Unlike the scalar version, this value accounts for the stars' actual directions of motion.
 It represents the total relative speed between the two components.
 The following function computes the 3D velocity difference.